Psoriatic arthritis: Symptoms

 What are the symptoms of psoriatic arthritis?

-Psoriatic arthritis frequently involves inflammation of the knees, ankles and joints in the feet and hands but it may affect any joint in the body.
+Psoriatic arthritis often causes inflammation of the knees, ankles and joints in the feet and hands but it may affect any joint in the body.
 Usually, only a few joints are inflamed at a time.
 The inflamed joints become painful, swollen, hot and red.
 Sometimes, joint inflammation in the fingers or toes can cause swelling of the entire digit, giving them the appearance of a sausage.

 Joint stiffness is common and is typically worse early in the morning.
 Less commonly, psoriatic arthritis may involve many joints of the body in a symmetrical fashion, mimicking the pattern seen in rheumatoid arthritis.